juanparati/MyBackup/README.md

 Defined by the option "**snapshot_file**".

 It's the destination of the backup snapshot.
-In case that file is compressed and/or encrypted the file may have additional extensions.
+In case that file is compressed and/or encrypted, the file may have additional extensions.

 ### Connection

 Defined by option "**connection**".

 Indicate the connection options.
-The only supported drivers are "mysql" and "mariadb", however MariaDB also works with "mysql" driver.
+The only supported drivers are "mysql" and "mariadb", however, MariaDB also works with "mysql" driver.

 The possible options are: